Otto-AA/definitely-not-tuw-thesis/CONTRIBUTING.md

 ## Testing

-We have some visual regression tests using [typst-test](https://github.com/tingerrr/typst-test).
-They sadly differed between CI and my local setup, so they are not enabled currently.
+We have some visual regression tests using [tytanic](https://github.com/tingerrr/typst-test).
+They use fonts built into the Typst compiler, such that it is easily reproducible across different systems.

-To run them use `just test`.
-If a test fails, you will have pictures of the current rendering, the new one and an overlay of those two for comparison.
-If you want to update the images, use `just update`.
+To run them, install it and use `just test` (or `tt run`).
+If a test fails, you will have pictures of the current rendering, the new one and an overlay of those two for comparison (they are stored next to the test files).
+If you want to update the images, use `just update` (or `tt update`).